lidkalee/gw3-RACE_analysis/README.md

 # Pipeline to analyze Tail-seq data with an emphasis on 3' mRNA tails identification
-Script to analysis of TAIL-seq data from raw fastq data to tail identification
+Script to analysis of TAIL-seq data from fastq files.

 ### 0. PrepareSTAR index